-This course will introduce students to the skills and knowledge required for writing scripts for film, video, or television production.
-The course will examine elements of storytelling for both fiction and documentary modes, including: structure, drama, plot, characters, actions, dialogue, narration and ways to present factual content.
-Students will write concept documents, outlines, treatments and pitch decks to gain an understanding of the stages of script production and the forms and conventions of screenwriting.
+This course introduces students to the concepts, skills and knowledge required for writing short scripts for the screen.
+The course will examine elements of dramatic, factual and documentary storytelling such as structure, theme, character and storyworlds, content and plot devices, as well as scene, action, dialogue and narration.
+Students will write concept documents, outlines, treatments and pitch decks to gain an understanding of the stages of script production as well as new and evolving forms and conventions of screenwriting.

 This course replaces the following course(s): CMNS3170 and CMNS3180.
 Students who have successfully completed CMNS3170 or CMNS3180 are not eligible to enrol in CMNS2180.